NicEastvillage/AutoLeague2/README.md

 setup league <league_dir>           Setup a league in <league_dir>
-bot list                            Print list of all known bots bot test <bot_id>                   Run test match using a specific bot ticket get <bot_id>                 Get the number of tickets owned by <bot_id>
+bot list                            Print list of all known bots bot test <bot_id>                   Run test match using a specific bot bot details <bot_id>                Print details about the given bot bot unzip                           Unzip all bots in the bot directory ticket get <bot_id>                 Get the number of tickets owned by <bot_id>
 ticket set <bot_id> <tickets>       Set the number of tickets owned by <bot_id>
 ticket list                         Print list of number of tickets for all bots